http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 ## Why http4k AI?

-As is (sadly) normal, JVM AI frameworks are mostly heavyweight, opinionated monsters that hide HTTP details and make testing and observability a nightmare.
+As is (sadly) normal, AI frameworks are mostly heavyweight, opinionated monsters that hide HTTP details and make testing and observability a nightmare.
 They force you into vendor lock-in patterns or require real API calls during development – burning tokens and creating unpredictable tests.

 We're building the opposite: lightweight, functional, testable AI tooling that treats AI providers as what they are – HTTP APIs with predictable contracts.